 Son & Daughter of Bruce Lee

-Shannon Emery Lee is an American actress, businesswoman, and martial artist who was born on April 19, 1969.
-Among other movies, she began her acting career in Enter the Eagles, Cage II, and High Voltage.
+Shannon Emery Lee, born April 19, 1969, is an American actress, businesswoman, and martial artist.
+She began acting in Enter the Eagles, Cage II, and High Voltage, among other movies.
 Shannon serves as President of the Bruce Lee Foundation, which disseminates Bruce Lee’s teachings and assists those in need.
-Since August 1994, Shannon and Ian Keasler have been wed.
+She and Ian Keasler have been married since August 1994.
 Their daughter, Wren Keasler, is their only child.

 Main Works of Bruce Lee

 He was a well-known martial arts artist who appeared in numerous movies and TV series.
-Enter the Dragon, a Warner Bros. and Golden Harvest production was the movie that garnered the greatest attention and elevated him to the status of a “hero” in the West.
-Around $200 million was made on the movie worldwide.
+Enter the Dragon, a Warner Bros. and Golden Harvest production, garnered the most attention and elevated him to the status of a “hero” in the West.
+The movie earned around $200 million worldwide.

 Bruce Lee Achievements

 He was posthumously recognized in Time Magazine’s compilation of the “100 Most Influential People of the 20th Century.”
-In 2013, he was honored with the prestigious Founders Award at The Asian Awards.
-In Chinatown, Los Angeles, a statue of him was unveiled that same year.
+2013, he was honoured with the prestigious Founders Award at The Asian Awards.
+In Chinatown, Los Angeles, his statue was unveiled that same year.
 The statue, which is seven feet tall and boldly displays his accomplishments as a martial arts instructor, was crafted in Guangzhou, China.

 Awards